datashaman/wifidog-auth-flask/README.md

     alias wifidog='docker run --env-file .env -p 5000:5000 -v auth-data:/var/app/data -i -t datashaman/wifidog-auth-flask'

 That will run the latest build of the docker image, by default running the HTTP server on port 5000.
+It will persist the data to a local named volume called *auth-data*.
+Change it as you see fit.

 Various other commands are available to help you manage the service: